 Every detail is important because the goal is to create floral design that will stand the test of time.

 Owner, Creative Director

-Why the Name “Rose and Laurel”?
+Why the Name “Rose and Laurel®”?

 I had just had our first child, and it was the summer Olympics.
 I sat there, watching as I practiced making a flower crown with grocery store roses, and I remembered when the Olympics were in Greece.
 That particular year was memorable for me, because instead of receiving a bouquet of flowers or a plush toy with their medals, the athletes received a crown of laurel leaves, like in the original Olympics.

-About five-trains-of-thought later, the crown in my hand, and the crown of laurel leaves came together to form “Rose and Laurel.”
-Practice, culminating in one chance to get it right.
+About five-trains-of-thought later, the crown in my hand, and the crown of laurel leaves came together to form: Rose and Laurel®.
+Passion and dedication culminating in a result of the highest quality.